wpsharks/s2member-kb/questions/2015/59-how-can-i-change-how-much-my-paypal-customers-are-paying-for-access.md

 <div class="li-margins"></div>

-1. You can log into your PayPal account and alter the Recurring Billing Profiles associated with your existing customers; i.e., change the amount that you charge.
+1. You can log into your PayPal account and alter the Recurring Billing Profiles associated with your existing customers.

   _**Note:** Depending on the type of PayPal account that you have, whether you are raising or lowering the price, and in what dollar amount; there might be limitations imposed by PayPal.
 If you run into trouble or confusion, please contact PayPal support for assistance._
 2. You can lead existing customers to an upgrade and/or downgrade process, which can result in a change in the payment plan and Membershp Level on the site.
 See: **Dashboard → s2Member → PayPal Pro-Forms → Billing Modification Forms**